sandboxdevs/sb-frontend/README.md

-# BV Frontend
+# Sandbox Frontend

 Developed by [tor](https://github.com/daniiltrpv) and [Nabrious](https://github.com/nabriouso).
+This code was made and belongs to
-If you use this code, you must open source any changes to it.
+If you intend to use this code.
+Please read LICENSE.md at least three (3) times to understand what you can, and can't do with this source code.

 ## Modification